rozbb/rust-hpke/README.md

 rust-hpke
 =========

 This is an work-in-progress implementation of the [HPKE](https://datatracker.ietf.org/doc/draft-irtf-cfrg-hpke/) hybrid encryption standard.
-Once this is passing known-answer tests, I'll publish it as a crate.
+Once this is passing official known-answer tests, I'll publish it as a crate.

 What it implements
 ------------------